Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 |Ticket Type||Cheapest Sources|

-1-Day, 2-Day and 3-Day tickets are the least economical option because Disney “front loads” the cost of its tickets: the first 3 days on the Base Ticket are by far the most expensive, with a 1-Day Base Ticket now costing $94.79!
-After the first 3 days, the cost of adding extra days is much lower: only $14 + tax to add Day 4, $12 + tax to add Day 5, and $10 + tax to add each additional day after that (up to a total of 10 days).
-Obviously Disney wants you to stay for 4 days or longer.
+1-Day to 4-Day tickets are the least economical option because Disney “front loads” the cost of its tickets: the first 4 days on the Base Ticket are by far the most expensive.
+After the first 4 days, the cost of adding extra days is much lower: $15-$35 for day 5 and beyond.

-So you’ll get the most value out of a 4-day or longer ticket, but perhaps you want a shorter ticket for one reason or another.
+So you get the most value out of a 5-Day or longer ticket, but perhaps you want a shorter ticket for one reason or another.
 Maybe two or three days in a major theme park is all you can handle during one vacation, for example.
 Here are some ways to stretch the value of the shorter tickets.

 You can add the Park Hopper option.

 If you want to “hop” between parks on the same day, you can add the Park Hopper option to your Base Ticket.
-It is true that at a flat rate of $35 ($37.28 with tax) for 1 day, or $57 ($60.71 with tax) for 2 days or more, the Park Hopper option adds quite a bit to the cost.
+It is true that the Park Hopper option adds quite a bit to the cost (between $67.10 and $101.18, depending on the ticket).
 But if you use it for admission to two or more parks per day, it can be a decent value.

-Ideally you’ll be adding the Park Hopper option to your ticket on a day when one of the parks you want to visit stays open late.
+Ideally you’ll be using the Park Hopper options on days when one of the parks you want to visit stays open late.
 That way you get more hours to use the full value of the ticket.
-Depending on the season, you may be able to enter one theme park as early as 8:00 am and stay until the closing of a different park as late as midnight.
+Depending on the season, you may be able to enter one theme park as early as 7:00 am and stay until the closing of a different park as late as 1 am.

 It is possible to “hit the highlights” of all four parks in two days if you travel during a time when the parks are open extended hours, and if you have a ton of energy.
 This is definitely not optimal for a first-time visitor, but it can be done.